K-5 ELA

 Reading Workshop

 Reading Workshop is an approach to the teaching of reading that helps children become lifelong, avid, and expert readers.
-In Reading Workshop, the class usually begins with a minilesson, in which the teacher shares a reading strategy that will help children become more powerful readers.
+In Reading Workshop, the class usually begins with an explicit mini-lesson, in which the teacher shares a reading strategy that will help children become more powerful readers.
 Then children go off to read - and to work on their reading.
 Sometimes they are reading partner or book club books, other times they are reading independent books.
 Very young readers will read two or three books during a single workshop.
 Older readers will read one book over several days or a week.
 While the children read, the teacher works with small groups or confers with individual readers.

 (Video Above: Jump Start Your At Home Reading)